 During the course of many conversations with my daughters I realized that they benefit the most from our talks around the family kitchen table.
 This is when I got a chance to share my particularly Hindu perspective of the world with them.
 They claim that my best teaching moments have always been wrapped up in stories that come from our daily life and the world around us.

 However, I wanted to make sure that nobody mistook this to be the voice of ‘The Hindus’ but instead, simply the voice of One Hindu.
-An important lesson I have learned during the course of my studies is that it is unfair to speak for others.
+An important lesson I have learned during the course of my studies and research is that it is unfair to speak for others.
 That true integrity means allowing each person to speak for themselves.
 Therefore, I am comfortable only when I acknowledge that I am just One Hindu voice- I do not speak for the millions of Hindus across the globe- just for myself.

 So here you have it.
 The voice of One Hindu dealing with the everyday trials and travails of being an immigrant who will forever be forced to straddle two cultures.
 One Hindu who sometimes feels like she is a stranger in the land of her birth.
 One Hindu who oftentimes feels like she is not completely at home in her adopted country either.
 This is One Hindu’s perspective on life, traditions, culture, religion, spirituality and whatever else may pique her interest.

 Way to go and thanks for sharing your thoughts and experiences.

 Yay Miki!
 Adding you to my blog roll.
 You’ve always been a wealth of wisdom and an inspiration to me so I’m glad others will get to experience you in this way and I can again too despite the distance.
 Besos!